Magnetic interlayer coupling between ferromagnetic SrRuO$_3$ layers through a SrIrO$_3$ spacer: Results

 \subsection{Heterostructure with 2 MLs SrIrO$_3$ spacer (RIR2)}

-Summarized in \textbf{Figure \ref{fig_overview_RIR2_SQUID}} (a) and (b) are major and minor magnetic hysteresis loops for the heterostructure RIR2 (2 MLs SrIrO$_3$/ 6 MLs SrRuO$_3$ / 2 MLs SrIrO$_3$/ 18 MLs SrRuO$_3$ on SrTiO$_3$, as shown in \textbf{Figure S1a} in the SI (Ref. \cite{supplemental})) at representative temperatures of 10 K and 80 K. The hysteresis loops, acquired by SQUID magnetometry, were corrected by the subtraction of the diamagnetic background of the SrTiO$_3$ substrate and magnetic impurities, following the procedure described in section 2 of the SI (Ref. \cite{supplemental}).\\ The magnetization of the heterostructure RIR2 reverses its orientation in a two-step reversal process indicating at best weak coupling of the two SrRuO$_3$ layers.
-Since the 18 MLs thick SrRuO$_3$ layer has a larger magnetic moment than the thinner SrRuO$_3$ layer, it can be concluded that the thicker layer is the magnetically softer layer at 10 K. At elevated temperatures, such as 80 K, the thinner 6 MLs SrRuO$_3$ layer is magnetically softer and switches at smaller magnetic fields than the 18 MLs SrRuO$_3$ layer, as it has been shown already in our previous study on similar SrRuO$_3$-based hetersotructures \cite{Wysocki2018}.
-The temperature dependence of the switching fields of the two ferromagnetic layers of this particular heterostructure RIR2 is shown in \textbf{Figure S4a} in the SI (Ref. \cite{supplemental}).
+Summarized in \textbf{Figure \ref{fig_overview_RIR2_SQUID}} (a) and (b) are major and minor magnetic hysteresis loops for the heterostructure RIR2 (2 MLs SrIrO$_3$/ 6 MLs SrRuO$_3$ / 2 MLs SrIrO$_3$/ 18 MLs SrRuO$_3$ on SrTiO$_3$) at representative temperatures of 10 K and 80 K. The magnetic field was applied perpendicular to the thin film surface for the presented measurements.
+The hysteresis loops, acquired by SQUID magnetometry, were corrected by the subtraction of the diamagnetic background of the SrTiO$_3$ substrate and magnetic impurities, following the procedure described in section 2 of the SI (Ref. \cite{supplemental}).\\ The magnetization of the heterostructure RIR2 reverses its orientation in a two-step reversal process indicating at best weak coupling of the two SrRuO$_3$ layers.
+Since the 18 MLs thick SrRuO$_3$ layer has a larger magnetic moment than the thinner SrRuO$_3$ layer, it can be concluded that the thicker layer is the magnetically softer layer at 10 K. At elevated temperatures, such as 80 K, the thinner 6 MLs SrRuO$_3$ layer is magnetically softer and switches at smaller magnetic fields than the 18 MLs SrRuO$_3$ layer, as it has been shown already in our previous study on similar SrRuO$_3$-based heterostructures \cite{Wysocki2018}.
+The temperature dependence of the switching fields of the two ferromagnetic layers of this particular heterostructure RIR2 is shown in \textbf{Figure S4b} in the SI (Ref. \cite{supplemental}).